We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 These puddings are incredibly versatile.
 Choose a favorite fruit to go with it.
 Use a dairy-free yogurt, such as coconut yogurt to make it vegan.

 A small pot of yogurt or probiotic delivers beneficial bacteria to the gut.
-A healthy gut microbiome is essential to reduce leaky gut and inflammation.
+A healthy gut microbiome is

 Yogurt also contains plenty of calcium and protein, which are essential nutrients to keep the body healthy.